-Table 1 summarizes Appendix A, which identifies the most common types of tax incentives and assesses each in terms of its propensity to produce ETRs under 15%.
-The precise impact of GloBE on each type of incentive depends upon a number of contextual factors, including the design of the particular incentive regime, the extent to which its beneficiary companies are within scope of Pillar Two, the level of income to which it applies, and its interaction with the mechanics of the GloBE rules.
-A comprehensive analysis is required for governments that seek to surgically prevent undertaxed income arising in their countries due to the widespread adoption of GloBE, but all countries may benefit by reviewing their incentive regimes for provisions that have become ineffective over time, whether or not as a result of GloBE.
+&lt;sup>21 Organisation for Economic Co-operation and Development.
+(2022).
+Tax incentives and the Global Minimum Corporate Tax: Reconsidering tax incentives after the GloBE rules. https://doi.org/10.1787/25d30b96-en mechanics of the GloBE rules.
+A comprehensive analysis is required for governments that seek to selectively prevent undertaxed income arising in their countries due to the widespread adoption of GloBE, but all countries may benefit by reviewing their incentive regimes for provisions that have become ineffective over time, whether or not as a result of GloBE.
 GloBE rules will counteract the benefit of some tax incentives by granting another jurisdiction the authority to collect a top-up tax wherever an in-scope MNE is taxed below 15%.
 Maintaining highly affected tax incentives will result in a jurisdiction forfeiting tax revenue while nullifying the investment promotion objective of the tax incentive as the MNE remains liable for the top-up tax.